What is Codependency?

 - Communication remains open, objective, and equally welcoming of each person’s input and perspective.

 - You are able to forgive each other and remain honest about personal life matters.

 If you have codependent relationships and tendencies, it’s possible to become aware of them and overcome old patterns.
-We suggest finding help or joining a support group so you don’t feel as lone!
-Recovery is possible, even for codependent relationships, if you’re willing to be honest and make improvements to your personal life and move forward.
+We suggest finding help or joining a support group so you don’t feel as alone!
+Recovery is possible, even for codependent relationships, if you’re willing, to be honest, make improvements to your personal life, and move forward.